Sunday, 11 September (PM)

 Would you like to sponsor the Riverprize Gala Dinner?
 Find out more here.

-The Sundarbans tour is a unique opportunity for delegates to experience the world’s largest mangrove forest, renowned for its seven main rivers, numerous other water courses, wildlife reserves, and diverse range of flora and fauna.
+The Sundarbans tour is a unique opportunity for delegates to cruise through the world’s largest mangrove forest, renowned for its seven main rivers, numerous other water courses, wildlife reserves, and diverse range of flora and fauna.
 Part of the Ganges Delta, the Sundarbans region covers 140,000 hectares of Bangladesh and West Bengal (India) in lush biodiversity and is listed by UNESCO as a World Heritage Site.
 Its numerous water courses form a broad network of channels in the Sundarbans, influenced by flow tides and a range of hydrological factors.

 Travel from Kolkata through the forest’s many rivers and creeks, experiencing the cultural heritage and influence of forest and its rivers on everyday life.
 The tour is predominantly by boat, anchoring in a variety of key cultural and scientific destinations—including the famous Bhagabatpur Crocodile Sanctuary and Lothian Island Wildlife Sanctuary.

-This tour is proudly sponsored by the World Bank.
+This tour is proudly sponsored by

 Nepal is known for its incredible mountain ranges, including the Annapurnas and Himalayas, and its home to the tallest mountain in the world.
 The Nepal study tour explores mountain rivers, communities and their use of technology for risk management of floods, climate change and drinking water supply.
 It focuses particularly on the linkages between upstream water services providers and downstream water users, highlighting the partnerships involved in mountain river management and the interaction between Nepal’s diverse villages and communities.
 The tour begins in Kathmandu, Nepal’s bustling and lively capital, and travels across stunning geographies to Godavari, the Sunkoshi River and Dhulikel.